Hussain-Javed-K213584/angular-17-animations/README.md

-# AngularAnimations
+# Angular Animations - Slide in Animation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.4.
+Created a slide in animation when the next button on a component is pressed.
+The previous component goes a bit up and it's opacity is decreased.

 ## Development server